vasilynes/LOBM/README.md

 The model is then trained with Huber loss.
 For more details on architecture and training, see `training_lob_nn.ipynb` notebook.
 #### XGBRegressor
 The tree-based model consists of up to 200 weak learners with maximal depth of 3.
-It is then trained with early stopping, learning rate 0.01, subsampling and L2 regularization on weights.
+It is then trained with early stopping (patience 50), learning rate 0.01, subsampling and L2 regularization on weights.
 For details on parameters, see `src/training/xgboost/params.yaml`.
 #### KAN
 The network uses an efficient [implementation](https://github.com/Blealtan/efficient-kan) of KAN with L1 weight regularization and no pruning.
-The networked is fit with early stopping to (shuffled) residuals of XGBRegressor predictions.
+The networked is trained for 20 epochs with early stopping on (shuffled) residuals of XGBRegressor predictions.
 The resulting dimensions are $92 \rightarrow 6 \rightarrow 1$.
 ### Results
 The resulting directional accuracy of CNN-GRU model is $61\%$.